 The City of Alexandria is the home to one of the Seven Wonders of the World.
 But that’s not all.
-Founded by Alexander the great and ruled by Queen Cleopatra, Alexandria’s history since its birth is full of famous men and women.
+Founded by Alexander the Great and ruled by Queen Cleopatra, Alexandria’s history since its birth is full of famous men and women.

-Besides the Pharos Lighthouse, the city is home to the Great Library of Alexandria and contains some of the most ancient architectures and places that are a must-see for every tourist who wishes to see the City of Alexandria within and out.
+Besides the Pharos Lighthouse, the city is home to the Great Library of Alexandria and contains some of the most ancient architecture and places that are a must-see for every tourist who wishes to see the City of Alexandria within and out.

-As it is a second largest city in Egypt, it is very easy to get lost in the streets of Alexandria.
+As it is the second largest city in Egypt, it is very easy to get lost in the streets of Alexandria.
 If you are traveling alone or are traveling for the first time, it is advised that you hire a private tour guide in Alexandria as they can take you to the desired places without any difficulty.

 Following is a list of some of the must-see places in the Great City of Alexandria.

-Located in the district of Carmous, the Catacombs of Kom el-Shuaqqafa date as far back as the 2nd century AD.
+Located in the district of Cormous, the Catacombs of Kom el-Shuaqqafa date as far back as the 2nd century AD.
 The Catacombs are the perfect fusion of Greek, Roman, Egyptian and Alexandrian styles.
 The Catacombs are laid out over many different levels of tomb chambers and are hewn from the slope of the hill.

 A staircase leads down to the main building which has a pathway to the Chapel that contains many tombs in its burial chambers.
 Each of these tombs can house three to four mummies.
 On the left-hand side of the building, you enter the Triclinium Funebre, which is a great hall that was used for banquets.

 The main market of Alexandria is located in the Midan Tahrir in the central city.
 Everything is available there.
 From food to jewelry to clothes, everything is sold here.
-The Souk is not an attraction spot for the tourists but a market for everyday vendors and buyers, but many tourists visit the Souk for a chance to experience the quintessence of the Alexandrian lifestyle.
+The Souk is not an attractive spot for tourists but a market for everyday vendors and buyers, but many tourists visit the Souk for a chance to experience the quintessence of the Alexandrian lifestyle.

 The Souk is a combination of lanes, alleys, and streets that mesh into one another with each portion dedicated to a certain type of product.
 If you want to experience Alexandria as a local, then don’t miss your chance to visit the main Souk.